johnbie/polynomial-solver/README.md

 ## Instructions for Grader
  - Visual component and summary are all included by default as long as the user loads in a polynomial.
-(NOTE: these are some of the extra actions)
  - To create or load a polynomial, go under Files menu and Load from list (Ctrl-L) or create new (Ctrl-N).
 (LOAD FUNCTION)
  - To save the one currently loaded, click Save to file (Ctrl-S).
 (SAVE FUNCTION)
  - You can also add new terms to the existing polynomial in the Edit menu (Ctrl-T).
 (NOTE: this is your action 1)
  - You can even view the derivative of current polynomial or reset it.
-(NOTE: these are also some of the extra actions)
+(NOTE: these also some of the extra actions)